10 Ways to Increase Sales of Artwork

-Let me give an example how inconsistent pricing can show up.
-I met an artist once who provided different prices on pieces because the gallery commission.
+Let me give an example of how inconsistent pricing can show up.
+I met an artist once who provided different prices on pieces because the gallery collected a commission.
 What she would sell the piece at drastically different than the prices on the wall at the gallery.
 This is bad business.

 Having galleries take a percentage of your sale is standard gallery practice.
-When you alter your prices based on venue you are now undercutting a professional advocate who is working to sell your art for you.
-The gallery deserves their cut for the work, network that they are selling your work to and their time.
-Always keep things the same on everywhere, so it’s important to price accordingly.
-And never explain to the customer how galleries take a cut (thats just tacky and obvious).
+When you alter your prices based on the venue you are now undercutting a professional advocate who is working to sell your art for you.
+The gallery deserves their cut for the work, the network that they are selling your work to, and their time.
+Always keep things the same everywhere, so it’s important to price accordingly.
+And never explain to the customer how galleries take a cut (that’s just tacky and obvious).